Randy Castillo

 Randolpho Francisco Castillo (December 18, 1950 – March 26, 2002) was an American musician.
-He was Ozzy Osbourne's drummer during the mid-1980s to the early 1990s, and later as drummer for Mötley Crüe, from 1999 to his death in 2002.
+He was Ozzy Osbourne's drummer during the mid-1980s to the early 1990s, and later as drummer for Mötley Crüe, from 1999 to 2000.

 Early life

 Castillo was born in Albuquerque, New Mexico.
 He was inspired to take up the drums after seeing The Beatles perform on The Ed Sullivan Show in 1964.

 Randy's first rock band in Albuquerque was a hard rock cover band, "The Wumblies," which later moved to Denver, Colorado before breaking up in 1980.
-Randy Castillo was a mixed-race Apache Native American.
+Randy Castillo was a mixed-race Apache Native American, and had four sisters.